 No longer making a W2 income is one great way of paying less in taxes.
 You'll only have to pay taxes on your dividend income and capital gains.
 If you decide to never sell assets, your “true tax rate” as ProPublica calls it will also be a tiny portion of your growing net worth in a bull market.

 You could also give up making maximum money for a lower-paying job.
 Once you start making over ~$210,000 as an individual or ~$420,000 as a couple, you start paying an uncomfortably high federal income tax rate of 35%.
 If you also have to pay state income tax, your combined marginal income tax rate plus FICA tax will easily bring you over 40%.

-The standard deduction limit this year is $12,550 per individual or $25,100 per couple.
+The standard deduction limit this year is $13,850 per individual and $27,700 per couple in 2023.
 Therefore, you could earn as much as these limits and pay zero income tax.
-For all you students out there, it’s time to make some tax-free money and fund your Roth IRAs!
+For all you students out there, it's time to make some tax-free money and fund your Roth IRAs!